CARIES DETECTOR TO REVEAL CARIES

 What does it do?
 It is absorbed into acidified tooth structure where, unlike sound structure, it will not wash off.

 Where is it particularly helpful?
 At the DEJ, the dentin is known as Mantle Dentin and it is less mineralized than elsewhere.
 The histological function of Mantle Dentin is to join the enamel, which is very stiff with a Flexural Modulus of 80GPa, to coronal dentin, which is much more elastic at a range of 12GPa to 16GPa.
-The flexibility of this boundary layer helps distribute stress within the natural crown.
-Caries often tracks along this less-mineralized layer to undermine the enamel.
-Routine use of Detector identifies undermined cusps and weakened CEJs.
+The flexural modulus of this boundary layer, which to my knowledge , has not been measured.
+Its function is to distribute stress within the DEJ of the natural tooth.

-How to dispense it and bring it to the mouth?
-In the method of this Handbook,Caries Detector is kept chairside in a 3cc syringe fitted with a 22 gauge tip.
-The syringe is housed vertically in a composite syringe organizer, and a plastic 50cc cup sits beneath it to accept drips without mess.
 At the outset of the procedure, detector is dispensed in a well in a four-well dispensing block.
 In its well lies a Voco Pele Tim #1 pellet, which is carried to the preparation with cotton pliers.
 The pledglet is returned to the bonding block.
-As the caries is washed, the tips of the pliers are placed in the A/W stream so caries detector residue will not remain on the cotton pliers to potentially contaminate the acid etch and primer stages, in which the same cotton pliers are used.
+As the caries is washed, the tips of the pliers are placed in the A/W stream so caries detector residue will not remain on the cotton pliers to potentially contaminate other steps using these pellets in the the acid etch and primer stages, in which the same cotton pliers are used.

 Does it affect bonding?
 Studies have shown no reduction in bond strength.
 See EL-HOUSSEINY AND JAMJOUM, J CLIN PEDIAT DENT 2000, KAZEMI ET AL, OPER DENT 2002